avltree9798/Leonie-Operating-System/README.md

+# Lean OS
-# Leonie Operating System
+# Operating System for human being
-Run makefile to compile
+Run makefile to compile & run directly from qemu
+Run makeiso to create iso